-3. In the corporate world, social networks are starting points for corporate innovation:
+- 3. In the corporate world, social networks are starting points for corporate innovation: - a.

-- a.
 Building relationships between managers and employees - b.
 Improving policies on sick leave and other benefits - c.
 Bringing limitless arrangements of individuals inspired by opportunities or tasks - d.
-Building diversity among the workforce - c; Easy
+Building diversity among the workforce

 - 4. Some companies maintain a presence on Facebook because: - a.
 Everyone else does - b.
 It allows consumers to chime in about their passions - c.
 Their employees insist the organizations have a presence on Facebook - d.
-Their regular marketing needs are not met - b; Easy
+Their regular marketing needs are not met a; Easy

 - 5. In the information age, what do social networks do best?

 - a.
 Share customers

 - b.
 Promote products

 - c.
 Allow employees to build relationships

 - d.
-Create secure sites for employees to collaborate on projects

-- d; Easy
+Share information more efficiently

 - 6. A way to test ideas in small steps is:

 - a.
 Experimentation

 - b.
 Learning from past experience

 - c.
 Learning from others

 - d.
 Transferring knowledge

-- a; Easy